stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_hardhat.md

 }
 ```

-## 5. Deployment of the Smart Contract on Stabilityprotocol
+## 5. Deployment of the Smart Contract on Stability Testnet

 ### Configuration of the hardhat.config.ts File

-Edit `hardhat.config.ts` to include the Stabilityprotocol network.
+Edit `hardhat.config.ts` to include Stability Testnet.
 Replace `YOUR_API_KEY` with the api key obtained in step 2

 ```ts
 import { HardhatUserConfig } from "hardhat/config";